 Nea Fokea is a small town placed at the very beginning of Halkidiki peninsula, 17km away from Nea Potidea to the east.
 It is a fishing village known for good seafood tavernas (although there are only a few of them) and several historical sites worth visiting.

 The town has just a few tourist attractions so, because of its position, it is good only as a base for visiting Kassandra It is very close to Afitos (6km), Kallithea (9km) and Sani (10km) so, in this sense, it is in a great location as these three places are definitely worth a visit.
 It is great as a contrast to the noisy places at Kassandra such as Pefkohori, Hanioti, Kalithea.

-The town beach is small and sandy, and the city is popular among the Thessalonians who visit it on weekends, mainly due to good tavernas.
+The town beach is small and sandy, and the city is popular among the Thessalonians who visit it on weekends.